Lab Report for Chemistry Example: Format, Sample & Template Science Report

 The purpose of a science report is to explain what went wrong.
 You are “not allowed” to brag about your successes in a science report.
 Therefore, there is a lot to say about bad results, which makes writing the lab report easier.
 Not harder.
 Easier.

-If you are expecting a perfect result from a perfect experiment from a perfect human, you should probably do science on some other planet.
-Because perfect experiments don’t happen here on Earth.
+If you are expecting a perfect result from a perfect laboratory experiment from a perfect human, you should probably do science on some other planet.
+Because perfect laboratory experiments don’t happen here on Earth.
+Never.
+Not even once.

 “I am stuck on step #4 (or whatever step) therefore all progress must immediately and forever stop.”